Dontwanna Day

 The result: sixty missions added to a master list after completion, and I verified the task.
 If we collectively met the goal, vacation from school the next day would be the reward.
 St. Patrick’s Day was the following day, and we usually made it a “light” schoolwork event.
 This was a straightforward decision for me.
 They think they won.
 I know I did.
 Perfect results for our “G6” negotiation.

 Everyone had their own index card filled with ideas of what they could do to add to the list.
 With six of us, ten items from each person would be ideal.
 I would not be a stickler on that point.
 I knew some would fall a little short and some would overshoot the goal.
 My list alone would add twenty plus things.
 Questions of what to include on the index cards varied by age.
 Regular farm chores you do daily for the older kids?
 Not allowed.
 Extra stuff out in the barn we should do made the cut, as did the shower for the eight-year-old who resists every single time.
-Mammogram appointment slated for me I have been putting off for some time?
+Schedule that mammogram appointment for me I have been putting off for some time?
 You bet that sucker got added.

 Within the hour, we completed twelve items that were logged on the list.
 We were off to an impressive start.
 The change from the normal routine got everyone motivated.
 It might have been the promise of the day off.
 I didn't care.
 A fire was lit under my crew.